 Interview

-Crime writing in Aotearoa is incredibly popular right now, and two of our most beloved authors have recently published books.
-Charity Norman's Home Truths, an exploration of truth and disinformation, is her eighth novel, and Vanda Symon's Prey the sixth and last chapter in detective Sam Shepherd's journey.
+Local crime fiction is incredibly popular and, last month, two of Aotearoa's most beloved crime writers released new books.
+Charity Norman's Home Truths, an exploration of truth and disinformation, is her eighth novel, and Vanda Symon's Prey the sixth chapter in detective Sam Shephard's journey.

 Charity and Vanda

-Both authors are at the top of their game and Kete is excited to feature this conversation between them, where they speak of their writing processes, their 2024 books, and the importance of cats as companions when writing solo.
+Both authors are at the top of their game and Kete is excited to feature this conversation between them on their writing processes, their 2024 books, and the importance of cats as companions when writing solo.

 Charity: Vanda, congratulations on the stellar success of Prey – Sam Shephard is back!